andrew-fenton/andrew-fenton/README.md

 ## 💡 A bit about me:
 - Currently watching McLaren fumble the F1 driver's championship. 😭
 - During COVID, I sank *a few too many* hours into CSGO — reached Global Elite though.
-Totally worth it.
+Worth it.
 - I’ve been deep into equities and crypto for 3+ years now, sparking a long-term fascination with **tech** and **finance**.